ratouney/wireframe/README.md

 Use Y to increased the angle and H to decrease it.

-Use X to toggle on and off the grid.
+Use X to toggle on and off the grid. (disabled by default)

 Use C to toggle the links between points